srimantapal205/Subject-Wise-Question---Answer/Azuere DataBricks/AzureDatabricksQuestionAnswer.md

     - Compatibility: Works seamlessly with Apache Spark and Databricks environments.

-### Question 3 : What is the difference between a transformation and an action in Spark?
 **Answer:** The main differences between transformations and actions in Spark are as follows:
 1. Definition:
     - Transformation: A function that modifies data by creating a new DataFrame or RDD from an existing one.